 - Once set, the service account used for a cluster cannot be changed.

-- Make sure that service accounts have appropriate scopes and IAM roles for your needs.
+- Make sure that service accounts have appropriate IAM roles for your needs.

 - Service accounts must reside within the project the cluster will be created in.